awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 ## Using Object Mapping to Migrate Data to DynamoDB<a name="CHAP_Target.DynamoDB.ObjectMapping"></a>

 AWS DMS uses table mapping rules to map data from the source to the target DynamoDB table\.
 To map data to a DynamoDB target, you use a type of table mapping rule called *object\-mapping*\.
 Object mapping lets you define the attribute names and the data to be migrated to them\.
+You must have selection rules when you use object mapping,

 Amazon DynamoDB doesn't have a preset structure other than having a partition key and an optional sort key\.
-If you have a non\-composite primary key, AWS DMS will use it\.
-If you have a composite primary key or you want to use a sort key, you need to define these keys and the other attributes in your target DynamoDB table\.
+If you have a noncomposite primary key, AWS DMS uses it\.
+If you have a composite primary key or you want to use a sort key, define these keys and the other attributes in your target DynamoDB table\.

 To create an object mapping rule, you specify the `rule-type` as *object\-mapping*\.
 This rule specifies what type of object mapping you want to use\.